felleg/felleg.gitlab.io-backup/content/posts/20200914-MacOnLinux.md

 showFullContent = false
 +++

+# Disclaimer

-Disclaimer: It's worth noting from the start that Apple doesn't allow installing macOS on non-Apple hardware (because of course they do), so to use this legally you must have Linux installed on Apple hardware.
+It's worth noting from the start that Apple doesn't allow installing macOS on non-Apple hardware (because of course they do), so to use this legally you must have Linux installed on Apple hardware.
+Thought you could use this to legally run Mac OS without paying for a slice of Apple's pie?
+Think again!
 This information is shared for educational purposes.

+# Anyway...

 I don't want to start a religious war on this post, but I'll just say it right away: indeed, I'm not the biggest fan of Mac OS.
 Building on top of Unix is cool, but I just don't care about the part built on top of